BaranDev/BaranDev/README.md

 **👋 Welcome to my GitHub profile! 🚀**

-I'm a dedicated self-learner on a continuous journey of growth, passionate about technology, and driven by curiosity.
-Here's a glimpse into my diverse skills and interests:

 **Languages:**
 - Proficient in: C++, C, C#, Java, ASM86(~), VB.net
 - Strong foundation in software development, always expanding my skills and exploring new programming languages.